NickCL2/enhanced-text-widget/readme.txt

 === Enhanced Text Widget ===
 Contributors: bostondv
 Donate link: http://pomelodesign.com/donate/
-Tags: widget, clickable, linkable, linked title, text, php, javascript, flash, linked title text, linked, text widget, PHP Widget, link widget title, bare widget
+Tags: widget, clickable, linkable, linked title, text, php, javascript, flash, linked title text, linked, text widget, php widget, link widget title, bare widget, widget shortcodes
-Requires at least: 2.8
+Requires at least: 3.0
-Tested up to: 3.4
+Tested up to: 3.5.1
-Stable tag: 1.3.3
+Stable tag: 1.3.4
 License: GPL2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-An enhanced version of the default text widget where you may have Text, HTML, CSS, JavaScript, Flash, and/or PHP as content with linkable widget title.
+An enhanced version of the default text widget where you may have Text, HTML, CSS, JavaScript, Flash, WordPress Shortcodes and/or PHP as content with linkable widget title.

 == Description ==

-An enhanced version of the default text widget where you may have Text, HTML, CSS, JavaScript, Flash and/or PHP as content with linkable widget title.
+An enhanced version of the default text widget where you may have Text, HTML, CSS, JavaScript, Flash, WordPress Shortcodes and/or PHP as content with linkable widget title.

 Options:

 * Title
-* Title URL
+* URL
+* Widget CSS class
+* Content which supports Text, HTML, CSS, JavaScript, Flash, WordPress Shortcodes and PHP
+* Do not display title
 * Open URL in new window
-* Widget CSS class
-* Content which support HTML, JavaScript, Flash, PHP, CSS.
 * Automatically add paragraphs
-* Bare widget (do not output before/after_widget/title)
+* Do not output before/after_widget/title)

-For support please use [github issues](https://github.com/bostondv/enhanced-text-widget/issues).
+For support please [wordpress.org](http://wordpress.org/support/plugin/enhanced-text-widget).
 Visit [our website](http://pomelodesign.com), follow [@pomelod](http://twitter.com/pomelod/) or like [on facebook](http://www.facebook.com/pomelodesign/) for updates.

 == Installation ==